 2. B: “You stupid idiot!”

-A: “So we’re going in the direction of insults?”
+A: “So we’re going in the direction of insults, or a different one?”

-For any newcomers to Verbal Aikido, please note that this (Irimi) move is step two in the Aikidoist’s response – you may want to check out the Inner Smile or the Three Steps to get an overview of how to manage a verbal attack fully.
+For any newcomers to Verbal Aikido, please note that this (Irimi) move is step two in the Aikidoist’s response and creates an opening.
+You may want to check out the Inner Smile or the Three Steps to get an overview of how to manage a verbal attack fully.
 In any case, you may observe above that the Aikidoist: